The French and English have a long common history.

-I would like you to consider a question – what percentage of words in England originate from French?
+I would like you to consider a question.
+What percentage of words in English originate from French?

-I will talk about the many French words we use in English that perhaps the French don`t realise are so common.
+First, I will talk about the many French words we use in English that perhaps the French don’t realise are so common.

 Listen to this extract from a famous book and see how many French words you can pick up